hartenthaler/hh_imprint/README.md

 * image of the responsible person using the [Gravatar](https://gravatar.com/)
 * list of contact persons for a tree (genealogical and technical)
 * list of administrators of this site with their contact links
+* chapter about "Legal Regulations" with several sections

+Those sections can be reordered and individually enabled or disabled.
+There are two styles provided for those sections: "I" style and "We" style, depending on the number of website administrators.

-The following parts are a first draft.
+The chapter "Datenschutzerklärung" is a first draft.
-They are only available in German.
+It is only available in German.
-The administrator can enable or disable them, but the sequence cannot be chosen at the moment.
+The administrator can enable or disable this chapter, but the sequence cannot be chosen at the moment.
-* show a chapter about "Datenschutzerklärung"
-* show a chapter about "Rechtliche Regelungen"

-It is intended to add more content to those two chapters and to make them translatable.
+It is intended to add more content to this chapter and to make the content translatable.

 <a name="screenshots"></a>
 ## Screenshots